ddigulescu/bi-appsrvr/README.md

         // The optional callback function is called when the server was successfully started.
     });

 In the above example, `app` is the Express server instance, that you can use just like any other Express application.

-Please see the examples for more information.
+Please note that you should start the server after you've added your application's routes.
+Please see the next section for configuration options and the `/example` folder for working examples.

+After you've created your server, simply start it with:

+    node yourServer.js

 ## Server Configuration

+This section lists all available configuration options.

 <table>
    <tr>